bytespire/ItemTooltipProfessionIcons/README.md

 <br><br>

-**New feature:**
+**Additional features:**
-- Classic appears to have numerous quests that require trade items to complete
+- Classic appears to have numerous quests that require trade items to complete.
+Display a quest icon within an item's tooltip to indicate if it is required for a quest (ie. only the normal tradable items such beast parts for cooking quests, frost oil, hillman's cloak).
+Tradable quest items could have some demand on the AH
-- Display a quest icon within an item's tooltip to indicate if it is required for a quest (ie. only the normal tradable items such beast parts for cooking quests, frost oil, hillman's cloak).
-Tradable quest items could have some demand on the AH?
+- Configuration dialog which allows the user to control which profession icons are displayed, control which faction/class/profession quest items are tracked, modify the icon size and toggle icons for items obtained via vendors
-- Added a configuration dialog which allows the user to control which profession icons are displayed, control which faction/class/profession quest items are tracked, modify the icon size and toggle icons for items obtained via vendors
+- Tracking items that can be exchanged for Darkmoon Faire Prize Tickets.
+These items may have some demand/value once the faire becomes available
 <br>